zeninlock/qdrant-rag-chatbot-framework/README.md

 # 🔍 How It Works:

-1. Data Ingestion:
+1.**Data Ingestion:**
 - Text files are pulled from a user-provided AWS S3 bucket.
 - Text is split into smaller chunks (default 180 tokens per chunk with 70 token overlap) to optimize semantic retrieval.

-2. Embeddings Generation:
+2.**Embeddings Generation:**
-	•	Each chunk is converted into a 1024-dimensional dense vector using the BGE-M3 model.
+- Each chunk is converted into a 1024-dimensional dense vector using the BGE-M3 model.
-	•	Embeddings capture semantic meaning, so similar ideas are close in vector space, even if words differ.
+- Embeddings capture semantic meaning, so similar ideas are close in vector space, even if words differ.

-3. Vector Storage:
+3.**Vector Storage:**
-	•	Chunks and their embeddings are stored in Qdrant, a fast, scalable vector database.
+- Chunks and their embeddings are stored in Qdrant, a fast, scalable vector database.
-	•	Qdrant enables cosine similarity searches to quickly find chunks most relevant to a user query.
+- Qdrant enables cosine similarity searches to quickly find chunks most relevant to a user query.

-4. Query Processing:
+4.**Query Processing:**
-	•	A user asks a question through the interactive CLI.
+- A user asks a question through the interactive CLI.
-	•	The question is embedded using BGE-M3.
+- The question is embedded using BGE-M3.
-	•	Top k matching chunks are retrieved from Qdrant based on vector similarity.
+- Top k matching chunks are retrieved from Qdrant based on vector similarity.

-5. Reranking:
+5.**Reranking:**
-	•	Retrieved chunks are reranked using a cross-encoder model, which evaluates the relevance of each chunk to the query.
+- Retrieved chunks are reranked using a cross-encoder model, which evaluates the relevance of each chunk to the query.
-	•	Only the top 3 chunks are kept as context.
+- Only the top 3 chunks are kept as context.

-7. Answer Generation:
+7.**Answer Generation:**
-	•	A prompt is created for Ollama LLM, including the top context chunks and last few conversation turns.
+- A prompt is created for Ollama LLM, including the top context chunks and last few conversation turns.
-	•	The LLM generates a concise (30–40 words), accurate, human-like response.
+- The LLM generates a concise (30–40 words), accurate, human-like response.
-	•	If the information is missing or ambiguous, the bot responds honestly: “I don’t have that information.”
+- If the information is missing or ambiguous, the bot responds honestly: “I don’t have that information.”

-8. Conversation Management:
+8.**Conversation Management:**
-	•	Keeps track of the last 5 interactions for context-aware answers.
+- Keeps track of the last 5 interactions for context-aware answers.
-	•	History is updated automatically after each response.
+- History is updated automatically after each response.

-9. Optional Backup:
+9.**Optional Backup:**
-	•	Embeddings metadata can be backed up to S3 for recovery or migration.
+- Embeddings metadata can be backed up to S3 for recovery or migration.